dancs-kornel/dancs-kornel/README.md

     <a href="https://github.com/dancs-kornel/rubiks-table"><code>Rubik's Table</code></a> - a Java-based program that tasks players with solving a two-dimensional version of the  Rubik's Cube
   </li>
   <li>
-    <a href="https://github.com/dancs-kornel/the-cartographer"><code>The Cartographer</code></a> - Position terrain map elements on a grid, aim to fulfill missions and maximize the final score
+    <a href="https://github.com/dancs-kornel/the-cartographer"><code>The Cartographer</code></a> - Position terrain map elements on a grid, aim to complete missions and maximize the final score
   </li>
 </ul>
 <hr>